stefan2200/TWB/README.md

-# Warning: this code works with the current version (07-05-2020) but will not be maintained by me any further!
+# ~~Warning: this code works with the current version (07-05-2020) but will not be maintained by me any further!~~
+# ok maybe just a few little updates :)

+_When migrating from v1.1 please delete the cache/villages folder_

 *Features:*